 If a city has a well known abbreviation it should be used, e.g. "NYC" instead of "New York City".
 Less known abbreviations like "S.F." should not be used.

 If the page title is very long we don't add the city info.

 Resident Advisor events are a good ressource to find out about dates and venues.
 But be careful with the city of a venue!

 Every country is seperated into regions.
 These are big cities and areas.
 If a city is not big enough to be an own region, the next near big city or area will be credited on the event page.

 For France the following capitol city and regions are used: "French Riviera", "Paris", "The North" and "The South".

 For Germany (and other countries) only big cities are used.
-This means that e.g. an event in a club in a small city or village near Munich will be creditd as Munich event.
-This can be misleading for mix page titles since you should use the city or village name where the club is located.
+This means that e.g. an event in a venue in a small city or village near Munich will be creditd as Munich event.
+This can be misleading for mix page titles since you should use the city or village name where the venue is located.